ayufan/esphome-components/README.md

 It is possible to enable multiple light platforms to listen to the same universe concurrently, allowing to replicate the behaviour on multiple strips.

-Sometimes it might be advised to improved stability if `multicast` mode does not work to connect directly via IP to the esp-node.
+Sometimes it might be advised to improved of connection.
+By default `multicast` is used, but in some circumstances it might be advised to connect directly via IP to the esp-node.

 ### 2.4. `memory`